arcataroger/openlayers_indoor_map/README.md

+# WARNING: ABANDONED

+As of May 2022, this project should be considered abandoned.
+It's left here for archival purposes, but I would strongly recommend that you look elsewhere for your indoor mapping needs.

+There are many vendor-supported commercial solutions available now, along with other open-source solutions: https://wiki.openstreetmap.org/wiki/Indoor_Mapping#Tools

+Unfortunately, I no longer work for my previous employer, and even when I was there, resources were diverted away from this project soon after its  release.
+No further development or maintenance will occur.
+You are still welcome to use this as an example and ask questions if you need help, but if you're looking for something production-ready, look elsewhere instead.
+Good luck!

 # openlayers_indoor_map
 Example of an interactive, indoor museum map built by the [Field Museum](https://github.com/fieldmuseum) using OpenLayers 6.5 and QGIS 3.16.
 See the [working example](https://arcataroger.github.io/openlayers_indoor_map/) or the production version of the [Field Museum Digital Map](https://map.fieldmuseum.org/?utm_campaign=open_source&utm_source=github_readme&utm_medium=web).